Campervan facts that will change your life: the advantages of non-self-contained

 You'll save money with a non-self-contained campervan!

 With the campervan, you can pack what you need without carrying around a backpack.
 Sharing the cost of the trip with friends means you spend less money on your travels and can spend more on activities or food & drinks.
-Together is better, everyone benefits.
+Together is better, and everyone benefits.
 There's no better way to bond with friends and meet new ones than on a road trip.
 Seeing the sights together and sharing adventures is more fun.